The good news is, we're not asking you to confess your home renovation slip-ups and goofs here, in public.

 Prep is especially important for painting.
 Yes, you really do need to dust and clean the walls, scrape any cracked or flaking paint off with a paint scraper and smooth any bumps with sandpaper.

 And don't skip the primer – a high-quality primer will help hide any small imperfections on walls.
 Skip the prep, and your paint job won't have a sleek, smooth finish.
+Missing this step is one of the simplest home renovation mistakes you'll surely want to avoid.

 Measuring is an exact science.
 Even a fraction of an inch can mean your counter is crooked, your tile looks sloppy, your refrigerator won't fit.